-For (name of constituent group FUI (manne on constituent group
+For(name of constituent group)

 The purpose of this template is to help representatives report back to their group about what happened at a committee meeting.
 This is not meant to replace the minutes (which are often not available until the next meeting), but rather to quickly disseminate information, especially if there are items of special concern to the group.
-The reporting out period should be within a week of the meeting, so that the representative can gather feedback, if needed, to bring to the next meeting.